Seattle Construction and Drydock Company: History

-On February 27, 1906 the Moran family left the business, the yard was sold for $2,000,000 to Bertron, Storrs and Griscom of New York, who also gained the right to the company name and the yard now operated as The Moran Company and was bought by (unknown) on 30 December 1911 and became the Seattle Construction and Drydock Company.
+On February 27, 1906, the Moran family left the business, the yard was sold for $2,000,000 to Bertron, Storrs and Griscom of New York, who also gained the right to the company name and the yard now operated as The Moran Company and was bought by (unknown) on 30 December 1911 and became the Seattle Construction and Drydock Company.
 J. V. Patterson was president of both companies during the 1906 to 1916 period.
+A second mortgage ($1,000,000 10 year 6% bonds dated 1 January 1912) was taken and a new 10,000 ton dry dock planned.
+Naval constructor Holden A. Evans (also a book author) resigned from the navy to become new vice president of the company.

-In July 1916, William H. Todd made one of the first acquisitions for the corporation that would become a national enterprise later on by buying Seattle Construction and Drydock.
-Todd's business at that time consisted of facilities in New York harbor along the waterfront of Red Hook, Brooklyn and in Weehawken Cove, Hoboken.
+In July 1916, William H. Todd made one of the first acquisitions for Todd Shipyards that would become a national enterprise, later on by buying Seattle Construction and Drydock.
+Todd's business at that time consisted of Robins Dry Dock and Repair Company at Eire Basin in Red Hook, Brooklyn, and in Weehawken Cove, Hoboken.
 Planned modernizations in 1916 included the addition of 2 slipways to the existing 3 and a new 15,000 ton dry dock to augment the 3 in operation (the dry dock apparently was not actually built).
-At the same time, Skinner & Eddy became a major shipbuilder in Seattle, their facilities built from the ground up starting in February of 1916 directly adjacent to the Seattle Construction yard.
+At the same time, Skinner & Eddy became a major shipbuilder in Seattle, their facilities built from the ground up starting in February 1916 directly adjacent to the Seattle Construction yard.
 In 1918 Todd moved to the north end of Harbor Island to open a repair dock and Skinner & Eddy took control of both yards on the waterfront.
 The transfer took place on 11 May 1918, the price was $4,000,000.
 Skinner & Eddy were to pay the Emergency Fleet Corporation for the yard at a rate of $125,000 per completed ship.
 The Seattle Construction and Dry Dock Company was henceforth called Skinner & Eddy Plant No. 2.

 Skinner & Eddy invested approx. $1,000,000 to modernize the plant, but defaulted on their payments after having paid $514,441.40 and the EFC repossessed the yard on 22 March 1920.
-On 21 January 1924 shipways and removable equipment were sold to the Schnitzer and Wolf Machinery Co, of Portland, Oregon for $226,255 and remaining "Balance of property owned" for $600,000 to the Port of Seattle on 31 December 1923.
+On 21 January 1924 shipways and removable equipment were sold to the Schnitzer and Wolf Machinery Co, of Portland, Oregon (now Radius Recycling) for $226,255 and remaining "Balance of property owned" for $600,000 to the Port of Seattle on 31 December 1923.
 Three buildings remained "to be disposed of".
 In the 1930s, the area between Dearborn and Connecticut Street was Seattle's largest Hooverville.

-Todd's facilities on Harbor Island would then be expanded in the winter of 1940 / 1941 and become the "Seattle" in Seattle-Tacoma Shipbuilding Corporation.
+Todd's facilities on Harbor Island would then be expanded in 1940–41 and become the "Seattle" in Seattle-Tacoma Shipbuilding Corporation.

-Of the 6 steel shipyards active during that time in Puget Sound, Seattle Construction was the only one that had existed prior to the outbreak of World War I. J. F. Duthie & Company had built small boats before, but underwent a major expansion of its facilities in 1916.